-While it might be tempting to combine two questions in one, resist the urge, or risk the reliability of your survey data and can have a huge impact on your end results.
+While it might be tempting to combine two questions in one, resist the urge.
+Double-barreled questions risk the reliability of your survey data and can have a huge impact on your end results.
 Take, for example, the following market research question: “Do you like our brand new Popsicle flavor, and would you buy it more frequently than the original flavor?”

-Sometimes you need to look to the experts to get inspiration for your surveys.
-SurveyMonkey Question Bank is your source for thousands of pre-written, certified questions created by our team of methodologists.
-It’s easy to find and add the most frequently-asked question types by category.
-Every question and response set has been written to reduce bias and give you the most accurate answers possible.
+If you don’t go the templates route, the SurveyMonkey Question Bank is a great source for thousands of pre-written, certified questions.
+As you build your online questionnaire, it’s easy to find and add the most frequently-asked question types by category.
+Every question and response set was created by our team of methodologists and written to reduce bias and give you the most accurate answers possible.
 They’re ready to use as-is, but you can always tweak them so they more closely align to your questionnaire goals or your brand.